ticketmaster/react-native-ticketmaster-ignite/README.md

 };
 ```

+#### AccountsSDK

+Exposes the following functions:

+- `configureAccountsSDK` - Configured in `IgniteProvider` before `<App />` is mounted, generally no need to implement this method manually.
+- `login`
+- `logout`
+- `refreshToken`
+- `getMemberInfo`
+- `getToken`
+- `isLoggedIn`

+If you use AccountsSDK you will need to handle the data return type differences between Swift and Kotlin yourself.
+It is advised you use auth methods from `useIgnite()` above instead of using the AccountsSDK module directly.

+If you are using the `AccountsSDK` module and not `useIgnite()` then `getToken()` is only for iOS.
+In your JavaScript methods, to receive an access token or refresh the refresh token always call `refreshToken()` for Android.
+For iOS the get token and refresh token logic are seperate.

 #### Refresh Token

 The Accounts SDK only returns an access token, not a refresh token.
 If the user is logged in and `getToken()` ever returns `null`, the refresh token may have expired.
-In this situation you can either call `logout()` so the user can manually login again to refresh the refresh token and receive a new access token or you can call `refreshToken()` which will automatically present the login UI to the user.
+In this situation you can either call `logout()` so the user can manually login again to refresh the refresh token and receive a new access token or you can call `refreshToken()` which will automatically present the login UI to the user (you must use `useIgnite`'s `refreshToken()` method to trigger this behaviour).
 If you do not need to use an OAuth access token from the Accounts SDK, you typically do not need to worry about this and can rely on `isLoggedIn` from `useIgnite()` to control your login UI state.

 #### Reconfigure Accounts SDK